grpc/proposal/A15-binary-logging.md

   // The timestamp of the binary log message google.protobuf.Timestamp timestamp = 1;

   // Uniquely identifies a call.
+The value must not be 0 in order to disambiguate
+  // from an unset value.
-Each call may have several log entries, they
+  // Each call may have several log entries, they will all have the same call_id.
-  // will all have the same call_id.
-Nothing is guaranteed about their values
+  // Nothing is guaranteed about their value other than they are unique across
-  // other than they are unique across different RPCs in the same gRPC process. int64 call_id = 2;
+  // different RPCs in the same gRPC process. int64 call_id = 2;

   // The entry sequence id for this call.
 The first GrpcLogEntry has a